 Only the air bag inflator is under recall, and the replacement part addresses the original safety concerns from the recall.

-If you had an interim driver air bag inflator installed under any Takata safety recall, you will need to bring your vehicle to an authorized Mazda Dealer for the permanent repair, which will be done free of charge.
-The Takata recall is for abnormal air bag inflator deployment; therefore, reimbursement for air bag module replacement prior to the recall is not offered.
+If you had an interim air bag inflator installed under any Takata safety recall, you will need to bring your vehicle to an authorized Mazda Dealer for the permanent repair, which will be done free of charge.
+In order to ensure you have the latest air bag inflator installed, it is best to bring your vehicle to an authorized Mazda Dealer.

 We understand your time is valuable.
 Scheduling an appointment ahead of time with an authorized Mazda Dealer will allow an opportunity to reserve the necessary replacement part for your vehicle and help minimize your wait time and inconvenience.
 A new air bag inflator will take approximately one hour to install.